 How to Check and Verify ConfigMgr SCCM Mixed Mode Certificate Details Endpoint Manager.
 We need to have proper certificates to Authenticate and Encrypt the data flow between ConfigMgr clients and Management Point (Even in Mixed mode).

 Sometimes, we need to play with certificates to resolve client authentication and registration issues.
-The following steps would be useful to resolve those kind of issues.
+The following steps would be useful to fix that kind of issue.

 How to Check and Verify ConfigMgr SCCM Mixed Mode Certificate Details Endpoint Manager

-Following topics are covered in this post.
-How to Check and Verify ConfigMgr SCCM Mixed Mode Certificate Details Endpoint Manager.
+The following topics are covered in this post how to Check and Verify ConfigMgr SCCM Mixed Mode Certificate Details Endpoint Manager.

 - SMS certificate Store Details (MMC)